 He urged the council to amend the bill to ensure any minimum wage increases are matched with adequate funding for service providers to ensure individuals with disabilities continue to receive their necessary care.

-Christopher Meyer, a research analyst at the Maryland Center on Economic Policy, presented data to support the bill’s potential benefits during Tuesday’s meeting.
+Christopher Meyer, a research analyst at the Maryland Center on Economic Policy, presented data to support the legislation’s potential benefits during Tuesday’s meeting.
 He said that tying minimum wage to cost-of-living would increase wages for nearly 44,000 workers by more than $20 million annually.

 More than half of county workers experiencing poverty would see wage increases, with significant gains for women and people of color, Meyer added.